Skip to content

 Nivelo

-Find out your CEFR level in Spanish or English in under 5 minutes.
-No signup required to start — your result is shown immediately.
+Test your CEFR level (A1–C2) in Spanish or English in under 5 minutes.
+Your result is shown immediately.

-The Common European Framework of Reference for Languages (CEFR) is the international standard for describing language ability.
-It places you on a 6-level scale from A1 (beginner) through C2 (near-native).
+A CEFR test is an assessment that places your language ability on the Common European Framework of Reference (CEFR) — the international standard 6-level scale from A1 (beginner) through C2 (near-native).
 DELE, Cambridge English, Goethe, and most major language exams report results against this framework.

 Knowing your CEFR level matters because it tells you exactly what you can do in the language — and what you can't yet.
 "Intermediate" means different things to different people.
 "B1" means a specific, measurable set of skills.

-Our 5-minute test adapts to your responses in real time.
-We start at a B1 mid-level item; if you're getting them right, the next item is harder.
+The fastest way to test your CEFR level is a short adaptive test: about 10 questions that adjust to your answers and place you in a CEFR range in around 5 minutes.
+Nivelo's free test starts at a B1 mid-level item; if you're getting them right, the next item is harder.
 If not, easier.
-This means you don't sit through 100 questions to find your level — about 10 well-chosen items is enough for a CEFR range estimate.
+That's why you don't sit through 100 questions to find your level.

 The free test uses reading comprehension, grammar in context, and listening passages.
 The questions are written against the CEFR Companion Volume descriptors, not made up.
 Your result comes back as a range (e.g., "B1–B2") because 5 minutes isn't quite enough to pinpoint a single level — that's what the optional 30-minute test does.